realmagicgreen/magicgreenastro/src/content/posts/maya-green-roof.md

   - eco-friendly
   - energy-efficiency
   - Indonesia
-coverImage: "../../assets/p/solutions/maya-green-roof/maya-green-roof.jpg"
+coverImage: '../../assets/p/solutions/maya-green-roof/maya-green-roof.jpg'
-description: "Designed by Budiman Hendropurnomo, Maya new Sanur Resort in Bali features an innovative design with a stunning rooftop garden, intimate spaces and pond views." # max 160 digits cos dunno how to trim it, yet...
+description: 'Designed by Budiman Hendropurnomo, Maya new Sanur Resort in Bali features an innovative design with a stunning rooftop garden, intimate spaces and pond views.' # max 160 digits cos dunno how to trim it, yet...
 ad: true # use 'true' to have post displaying AD
 featured: false # use 'true' to have it displayed in home
 sticky: # 'true' or empty